-AKA Chinese clean pull, clean fast pull, panda clean pull
+AKA Chinese clean pull, clean fast pull, clean speed pull, panda clean pull

 This is not a recommended exercise for lifters who have the habit of cutting their extension short in the clean, as it’s difficult to perform correctly with full extension, and if done incorrectly, will further reinforce the bad habit of not finishing the pull.
 It’s also important that the athlete maintains proper balance and an upright posture when pulling down to prevent the creation of bad habits in the actual clean.